 During the blood transfusion, a nurse carefully watches you, especially for the first 15 minutes.
 This is when reactions are most likely to occur.
 The nurse continues to watch you during the rest of the procedure as well.

-What to expect after a blood transfusion
+After a blood transfusion

 After a blood transfusion, your vital signs are checked (such as your temperature, blood pressure, and heart rate).
 The intravenous line (IV) is taken out.
 You may have some bruising or soreness for a few days at the site where the IV was inserted.